 If you compete at a Division I school, you have five calendar years to play four seasons of competition.
 Your five-year clock starts when you enroll as a full-time student at any two-year or four-year school.
-Your clock continues to tick down, even if you spend an academic year of residence as a result of transferring, if you redshirt, if you do not attend school or even if you enroll part time during your college career.
+Your clock continues to tick down, even if you spend an academic year of residence as a result of transferring, redshirt, not attending school or enrolling part time during your college career.